 - Bipolar disorder

 - Obsessive-compulsive disorder (OCD)

 - Panic attacks

 - Post-traumatic stress disorder (PTSD)

 - Schizophrenia, and many more.

 To get a psychiatric service dog, there is no need to provide your dog with PSD certifications.
-However, obtaining a valid PSD letter written and signed by the licensed mental health professional would be beneficial and is accepted by law.
-The LMHP will evaluate your mental health condition, and if they find it valid, they will write a PSD letter for you.
+However, obtaining a valid PSD letter written and signed by a licensed mental health professional would be beneficial and is accepted by law.

 How To Get a PSD Letter Online